theznerd/FullSheetCurlingTimer/Enclosure/design_decisions.md

 ### Piezo Buzzer Module

-The piezo buzzer module provides audio feedback for the timer.
-It is mounted separately from the main PCB to allow for use of a development board instead of integrating the buzzer and associated SMD components into the main PCB (keeping the project hobbyist friendly).
+The piezo buzzer module is used to provide audio feedback for user interactions such as power on/off and timing events.
+The buzzer is mounted on the main PCB and positioned within the enclosure to allow sound to escape effectively.
+The buzzer is an active type, meaning it includes an internal oscillator and only requires a DC voltage to operate.

 ![Piezo Buzzer Module](module-piezobuzzer.png)